gritukan/hamkaas/lab1/README.md

 To allocate a fixed amount of the shared memory `__shared__ double buffer[2];` syntax is used.

 For the threads synchronization `__syncthreads()` function is used.
 It makes all threads in the block to wait until all of them reach the synchronization point.
+The common pattern of `__syncthreads()` usage is to load some data to the shared memory, synchronize, and then use this data. `__syncthreads()` guarantees that all the block threads will complete the memory load before any of them will start using the data.

 When you are done, test your solution with `make 04-test`.
 If you see `All tests passed`, great job!